 I became progressively weaker, until one morning I collapsed on the floor and started crying hysterically.
 I told my husband, “I’m only 40, I don’t see myself living 30-40 more years.
 I’m just exhausted.”

 Concerned that there was something very wrong with me, I went to the doctor and underwent a battery of tests.
 Frustratingly, everything came back normal.

 One morning after my workout, my hands were visibly shaking.
 I ate a hardboiled egg and immediately felt better.
 That’s when I realized, for the first time, that my symptoms might have something to do with unstable blood sugar.

 So I started reading.
-I found this article about performing a glucose tolerance test at home, and I followed its directions.
+I found this article about performing a glucose tolerance test at home.
 I followed the directions, eating a large boiled potato for lunch.
 My blood sugar after one hour was 230 mg/dL.
 After two hours it was 160 mg/dL.